dyhes/zulip/docs/production/troubleshooting.md

 ## Monitoring

 Chat is mission-critical to many organizations.
-This section contains advice on monitoring your Zulip server to minimize downtime.
+This section contains advice on monitoring your Aloha server to minimize downtime.

-First, we should highlight that Zulip sends Django error emails to `ZULIP_ADMINISTRATOR` for any backend exceptions.
-A properly functioning Zulip server shouldn't send any such emails, so it's worth reporting/investigating any that you do see.
+First, we should highlight that Aloha sends Django error emails to `ZULIP_ADMINISTRATOR` for any backend exceptions.
+A properly functioning Aloha server shouldn't send any such emails, so it's worth reporting/investigating any that you do see.

-Beyond that, the most important monitoring for a Zulip server is standard stuff:
+Beyond that, the most important monitoring for a Aloha server is standard stuff:

 - Basic host health monitoring for issues running out of disk space, especially for the database and where uploads are stored.
-- Service uptime and standard monitoring for the [services Zulip depends on](#troubleshooting-services).
-Most monitoring software has standard plugins for nginx, PostgreSQL, Redis, RabbitMQ, and memcached, and those will work well with Zulip.
+- Service uptime and standard monitoring for the [services Aloha depends on](#troubleshooting-services).
+Most monitoring software has standard plugins for nginx, PostgreSQL, Redis, RabbitMQ, and memcached, and those will work well with Aloha.
 - `supervisorctl status` showing all services `RUNNING`.
 - Checking for processes being OOM killed.

-Beyond that, Zulip ships a few application-specific end-to-end health checks.
-The Nagios plugins `check_send_receive_time`, `check_rabbitmq_queues`, and `check_rabbitmq_consumers` are generally sufficient to point to the cause of any Zulip production issue.
+Beyond that, Aloha ships a few application-specific end-to-end health checks.
+The Nagios plugins `check_send_receive_time`, `check_rabbitmq_queues`, and `check_rabbitmq_consumers` are generally sufficient to point to the cause of any Aloha production issue.
 See the next section for details.

 ### Nagios configuration

-The complete Nagios configuration (sans secret keys) used to monitor zulip.com is available under `puppet/zulip_ops` in the Zulip Git repository (those files are not installed in the release tarballs).
+The complete Nagios configuration (sans secret keys) used to monitor zulip.com is available under `puppet/zulip_ops` in the Aloha Git repository (those files are not installed in the release tarballs).

-The Nagios plugins used by that configuration are installed automatically by the Zulip installation process in subdirectories under `/usr/lib/nagios/plugins/`.
-The following is a summary of the useful Nagios plugins included with Zulip and what they check:
+The Nagios plugins used by that configuration are installed automatically by the Aloha installation process in subdirectories under `/usr/lib/nagios/plugins/`.
+The following is a summary of the useful Nagios plugins included with Aloha and what they check:

 Application server and queue worker monitoring:

 - `check_send_receive_time`: Sends a test message through the system between two bot users to check that end-to-end message sending works.
-An effective end-to-end check for Zulip's Django and Tornado systems being healthy.
+An effective end-to-end check for Aloha's Django and Tornado systems being healthy.
 - `check_rabbitmq_consumers` and `check_rabbitmq_queues`: Effective
-  checks for Zulip's RabbitMQ-based queuing systems being healthy.
+  checks for Aloha's RabbitMQ-based queuing systems being healthy.
 - `check_worker_memory`: Monitors for memory leaks in queue workers.

 Database monitoring: